kfigon/RandomGoCode/compilers/readme.md

 * single char scan (vars `i`, `j`)
 * `else` - `els` is valid identifier

 PL1 - keywords are not reserved.
 We can have vars `if` etc. Lookahead is needed to get the context.
 Lexer is harder to write

+## finite automata
+on state s1, on input a go to state s2.
+If end state reached - accept.
+Otherwise - reject (end state in not finite or acceptable state or stuck)